Psheiuk-Nazar/Web-Scraping-Data-Analysis-from-jobs-resources-website/README.md

 - `ast` library (no additional installation required, it's part of the Python standard library)
 - `pandas`: You can install it using `pip install pandas`.
 - `matplotlib`: You can install it using `pip install matplotlib`.

+## Structure

+1. jobwebsite - folder - Inside of this folder is a program for scraping Djinni website.
+In fields words we take a serializer dict with count of words in description uses function _select_words
+2. jobs.csv - file with table which have main information about python vacancies
+3. jobs_analysis.ipynb - This file analysis main words in vacancies description and build bar chart with main technology
+4. bad_words.py - This file has a class with words which not use in analysis

 ## Usage